 Acknowledge opposing viewpoints

-There are two sides to every coin and the same can be said for your sources.
+There are two sides to every coin; the same can be said for your sources.
 Not everyone will agree with the reference you’ve chosen.
-A good way to increase your word count (and, you know, enhance the depth of your content) is to acknowledge opposing viewpoints.
+An excellent way to increase your word count (and, you know, enhance the depth of your content) is to acknowledge opposing viewpoints.

-You can start by briefly explaining what these opposing viewpoints are, before eloquently and respectfully discussing why you don’t agree with them without discrediting their efforts.
+You can start by briefly explaining these opposing viewpoints before eloquently and respectfully discussing why you disagree without discrediting their efforts.

 You can minimize the negative tone by pointing out key factors that made sense to you and why they would have been a perfect source for someone else.